zenoss/query/README.md

             "end"                  : "<datetime>",
             "returnset"            : exact | last | <undefined>
             "downsample"           : request default for downsample over all metrics, "downsampleMultiplier" : approximate number of datapoints to retrieve from backend for each data point requested.
-            "tags"                 : request default for tags over all metrics "grouping"             : <integer> specifies the bucket size that values are grouped into to align data from multiple metrics that are created at essentially random times
+            "tags"                 : request default for tags over all metrics "metrics" : [
-            "metrics" : [
                 {
                     "metric"      : "<metric name>",
                     "name"        : a friendly name for the metric - if supplied, will be returned in place of "metric" in the results.
 Name can be used to specify the series as a participant in a calculated expression (see "expression" below)
-                    "id"          : a caller-defined tag for the series, "aggregator"  : "<aggregator>" valid values are "avg", "min", "max", and "sum", "downsample"  : "<downsample>", This determines the size (in seconds) of the "buckets" used for downsampling and aligning the results.
-                    "rate"        : true or false,
+                    "id"          : a caller-defined tag for the series, "aggregator"  : "<aggregator>" valid values are "avg", "min", "max", and "sum", "rate"        : true or false,
                     "rateOptions" : { // optional
                         "counter"        : true or false,
-                        "counterMax"     : roll over value for the counter, "resetThreshold" : delta between consecutive values which should be considered at counter reset },
+                        "counterMax"     : roll over value for the counter, "resetThreshold" : delta between consecutive values which should be considered at counter reset
+                    },
                     "expression"  : RPN expression to perform on the raw value to get the returned value "tags"        : {